Kaapsehoop: Origin of the name

 Kaapschehoop has had multiple names and spellings since 1874 and the discovery of gold.
 Kaapsche Hoop is the original Dutch spelling of Kaapsehoop as now spelled in Afrikaans.

 It was first known as Duiwels Kantoor (Devils Office) and later changed to Kaapsche Hoop (Cape Hope) due to objections by the church that the former was considered a "heathen" name by the standards of the time.

 The village is sometimes referred to in past documents as De Kaap (The Cape) because of its landmass jutting into De Kaap valley (The Cape valley).
-The valley often fills with cloud, resulting in the image of a costal cape jutting out into the ocean.
+The valley often fills with cloud, resulting in the image of a coastal cape jutting out into the ocean.

 Marthinus Wessel Pretorius of the Transvaal Repbublic, when visiting Duiwels Kantoor, was reminded of the view from Table Mountain.
 Encouraged by the discoveries of gold, he renamed the settlement to Kaapsche Hoop in 1886.

 The name of the town was no doubt derived from the fact that gold was discovered in the town which sits high above the De Kaap Valley (The Cape Valley) and the find then created the hope for the early inhabitants of the nearby De Kaap Valley area of attaining great wealth.

 Dutch was the official language of the two original Boer Republics of the Orange Free State or Oranje-Vrijstaat and the South African Republic or Suid Afrikaanse Republiek or Zuid-Afrikaansche Republiek (ZAR).
 Dutch was eventually to be replaced by Afrikaans a colloquially spoken language of many of the European descended settlers.
 Afrikaans was largely derived from Dutch and incorporating words derived or adopted from French, German, English and indigenous African languages.